BOLLYWOOD CLASSICS

 With Bollywood Classics, we’re making space for this form of cinema.
 Not as a nostalgic detour, but as a fully-fledged part of the rich film history we aim to showcase.
 Every month, we present two screenings where audiences can immerse themselves in this captivating world, where music and image merge into pure cinema."

-Films in this program
+Previously in this program

 Shaan